sricheta92/Titanic-Disaster-Kaggle-competition/README.md

 # Titanic-Disaster-Kaggle-competition
-The competitiom requires to complete the analysis of what sorts of people were likely to survive.
-In particular, we ask you to apply the tools of machine learning to predict which passengers survived the tragedy.
+The competition requires to complete the analysis of what sorts of people were likely to survive.

 ## Challenge Description
 https://www.kaggle.com/c/titanic#description